Santander change mortgage rules so higher earners with smaller deposits can borrow up to 24% more

 Santander's new mortgage borrowing rules mean:

-• With a deposit between 25% and 15% and a single or joint income of £100,000 or more, it could be possible to borrow an extra 10%.
+- With a deposit of between 25% and 15% and a single or joint income of £100,000 or more, it could be possible to borrow an extra 10% compared to the previous lending rules.

-• With a deposit of between 15% and 10% and a single or combined income of £45,000 to less than £100,000, it could be possible to borrow an extra 12%.
+- With a deposit of between 15% and 10% and a single or combined income of £45,000 but less than £100,000, it could be possible to borrow an extra 12%.

-• With a deposit between 15% to 10% and a single or joint income of £100,000 or more it may be possible to borrow an extra 24%.
+- With a deposit between 15% to 10% and a single or joint income of £100,000 or more, it may be possible to borrow an extra 24%.

 "Just because the lenders are offering larger mortgage loan sizes, it doesn’t mean you need to take them.
 In many cases, people require slightly more generous affordability calculations to secure a sufficiently large mortgage for the property they want.
 There has been a pretty big shift recently from the lenders and they are keen to issue larger mortgage loans to more borrowers."